 Curb vs Deck Mount – Curb skylights are raised off the roof deck by 4-6 inches.
 The curb, or box frame, makes it easier to replace the skylight window in the future.
 The curb can remain while a new skylight is installed onto it without having to tear into the roofing to replace flashing.
 Deck mounted skylights are nearly flush with the roof deck and cost a little less.
 According to Skylight Specialists, deck mounted skylights require a roof pitch of 3/12 or steeper to allow runoff to move past the roof quickly without pooling against the skylight frame.

-Skylight Window Sizes, Priced by Size
+Skylight Window Sizes and Cost by Size

 Size affects the amount of material used in the skylight plus installation materials to flash, seal and insulate it.

 Whether the window is fixed or vented (opening) and its features are other major cost factors.

 All the factors above are reflected in these sample skylight window prices.
 Keep in mind that a fixed window with basic features costs far less than a vented skylight operated by solar with a remote control.
 Those are the extremes.
 Most skylight windows fall somewhere in the middle of features and cost.

 16 inch wide skylights – $100 to $1,400, Add $150-$900 for installation on most roofs.

 - 16” x 16” | $250 – $1,200

 - 16” x 24” | $360 – $1,750